PDAL/PDAL/doc/workshop/manipulation/density/density.rst

 ................................................................................

 The command uses GDAL to output a `SQLite`_ file containing hexagon polygons.
-We will now use |QGIS| to visualize them.
+We will now use |QGIS| to visualize them:

 .. _`SQLite`: http://sqlite.org